-There is no repayment schedule for the net pension liability or the net OPEB liability.
+There is no repayment schedule for the net pension liability or the net OPEB asset.
 The Authority has no control over the changes in the benefits, contributions rate, and return on investments affecting the balance of these liabilities.
-In the event that contributions, investment returns, and other changes are insufficient to keep up with required payments, State statue does not identify the responsible party for the unfunded portion.
-Due to the unique nature of how the pension liability and the OPEB liability are satisfied, these liabilities are separately identified within the long-term liability section of the statement of net position.
+In the event that contributions, investment returns, and other changes are insufficient to keep up with required payments, the State statue does not identify the responsible party for the unfunded portion.
+Due to the unique nature of how the pension liability and the OPEB asset are satisfied, these liabilities are separately identified within the long-term liability or non-current asset sections of the statement of net position.